CURRENT RESEARCH AT THE UNIVERSITY OF MINNESOTA

 Pitt Hopkins Syndrome

 Pitt-Hopkins syndrome (PTHS) is a rare, genetic, neurological disorder resulting from a mutation in the TCF4 gene.
 TCF4 plays important roles in nervous system physiology and development.
 Children with PTHS have intellectual disability, speech delay, and decreased muscle tone.
-Most patients engage in intense repetitive movements or behaviors and satisfy criteria for an autism spectrum disorder, although symptoms are variable.
-Gastrointestinal dysfunction (mainly constipation) and abdominal pain are very common.
 Dr. James Adams is leading the clinical trials of MTT for PTHS.
+Link to Clinical Trial

 Autism Spectrum Disorders